 As soon as we got off the bus, it began to rain cats and dogs.
 So, we had to stay in one of the cafes in the area to stay dry.
 Fortunately, just a few minutes later, the rain completely stopped and we were able to finally walk around.

 Now, one of the most popular spots in Shifen is the train track that passes through the whole town.
-Previously used to transport coal during the Japanese era, the train now transports people to and from the area.
+Previously, the railway was used to transport coal during the Japanese era.
+Today, the train now transports people to and from the area.

 Wooden Bridges of Shifen